allbridge-io/allbridge-core-js-sdk/documentation/core-sdk-api.md

   token: TokenWithChainDetails;

   /**
-   *  The address of the token owner who is granting permission to use tokens
+   *  The address of the token owner who is granting permission to use tokens */
-   *  to the spender
-   */
   owner: string;

-  /**
-   *  The address of the contract that is being granted permission to use tokens */
-  spender: string;

   /**
    * The integer amount of tokens to approve.
    * Optional.